michaelahlers/scala-guide/readme.md

 Scala veterans will find this less helpful, but I'm eager for their feedback.

-And I hope everyone will submit issues or pull-requests!
+And I hope everyone will contribute!
+See a problem or what to suggest a topic?
+Report an issue.
+Want to contribute yourself?
+Please submit a pull-request!

 ## Case Studies